 Without adequate coverage, a collision could wreck your entire financial life, especially if you’re found legally responsible for someone else’s injuries.

 Hundreds of local, regional and national insurance companies sell auto policies.
 Some companies also offer car insurance discounts for military members.
 I recommend shoppers check with the following auto insurers first.

 This fast-growing company specializes in quality coverage and quality of customer service.
 You can find lower rates, but you’ll have a harder time finding better auto protection.

 In most states, Amica doesn’t factor in your car’s depreciation during the first year.
 This means you may be able to avoid paying extra for gap insurance.

 Amica offers online tools including an app that tracks claims and even calls for roadside assistance if you opt in to the service.

 If you’re the kind of customer who likes to talk about your coverage on the phone, you’ll probably like the company’s customer service agents even better.

 USAA got its start a century ago after 25 U.S. Army officers couldn’t find affordable auto coverage.
 They decided to pool their resources and insure each other.

-Now, USAA serves almost 13 million members, all of whom still have ties to the military.
-If you aren’t a vet or on active duty (or if you aren’t a military family member), you can’t join USAA.
+Now, USAA serves almost 13 million members, all of whom have ties to the military.
+If you aren’t a veteran or on active duty (or if you aren’t a military family member), you can’t join USAA.

 If you can join, you’ll have access to excellent auto coverage at a great price.
 I’m a lifelong member.